Our Conservation Efforts

 To be eligible, applicants must be 18 years old, have a valid Ohio hunting license, and meet other requirements.
 Applicants who meet the requirements will be required to pass a proficiency qualification.
 Applicants who have submitted a valid application that includes the non-refundable $20 application fee with their submission will be scheduled for proficiency qualifications.
 Dates and times will be set closer to the season.
 The location of the proficiency qualification will be communicated to applicants at that time.

-Applicants who qualify by demonstrating proficiency must attend a lottery drawing to be eligible for selection, which will be held in September 2017, where MetroParks will select primary participants for this year’s season.
+Applicants who qualify by demonstrating proficiency must attend a lottery drawing to be eligible for selection, which will be held in September 2018, where MetroParks will select primary participants for this year’s season.
 Specific details regarding the location of the lottery drawing will be provided to those who qualify.
 All other applicants not selected as a primary participant will be placed on an alternate participant list.
-The complete program guidelines can be found on the website as well.

 Questions can be directed to Visitor Services at 513.867.5835 from 9:00 a.m. to 5:00 p.m. daily

-We offer a weekly newsletter with information about upcoming events and programs.
-We'll also send breaking news and alerts via email.
+We offer a periodic newsletter with information about upcoming events and programs.

 Create Family fun